INFERIOR NASAL CONCHA ANATOMY

 • Articulates with the maxilla

-• Contributes to formation of maxillary sinus wall
+• Contributes to formation of your maxillary sinus wall

-• Integrates the concha into the facial skeleton
+• Integrates the concha into your facial skeleton

 BIBLIOGRAPHY